 Much of what I do is a custom solution for when requirements are “a bit special” – or when there’s no existing solution available.
 This page details a few such examples of my work.
-Please note that I am fully-booked at the moment and unable to undetake new projects.
+Please note that I am fully-booked at the moment and unable to undertake new projects.
+If you have a non-urgent enquiry for something and wish to find out if I can do it and when, please get in touch.
+Minor mods/tweaks+updates to my existing software remains unaffected.

 Audio File Backup (with fail-safe validation)